Isaac7777-cpu/markdown-preview.nvim/README.md

 # 📄 markdown-preview.nvim

 A minimal Neovim plugin to preview Markdown files in a terminal split using [`glow`](https://github.com/charmbracelet/glow).
 Designed for speed, simplicity, and seamless Lazy.nvim integration.
+The goals is for me to quickly view the documentation instead of used as a markdown previewer as one would use as if the vscode in-built markdown.

 ---